Dear Members,

 give a true and fair view of the state of affairs of the Company at the end of the

-for safeguarding the assets of the Company and for preventing and detecting fraud and
+safeguarding the assets of the Company and for preventing and detecting fraud and other

-other irregularities;
+irregularities;

-on a "going concern" basis;
+a "going concern" basis;

-be followed by the Company and that such internal financial controls are adequate and were
+followed by the Company and that such internal financial controls are adequate and were

 operating effectively and

-(vi) The Directors had devised proper systems to ensure compliance with the provisions
+vi.
+The Directors had devised proper systems to ensure compliance with the provisions

 of all applicable laws and that such systems were adequate and operating effectively.